isomerpages/nlb-biblioasia/_apr-2009/Women and Islam in Pre nineteenth Century Aceh.md

   how gender relations in Aceh have changed and continue to be transformed by the dynamism of Islam’s interpretation in Aceh
 ---
+#### _Ma.
+Theresa R. Milallos_, a Lee Kong Chian Research Fellow, explores how gender relations in Aceh have changed and continue to be transformed by the dynamism of Islam’s interpretation in Aceh.